eclipse/mosaic.website/content/docs/extending_mosaic/application_ambassador_details.md

 The Application Simulator is completely implemented as an Eclipse MOSAIC Ambassador in Java.
 The main class `ApplicationAmbassador` is started by the RTI and creates different components, like the `SimulationKernel` singleton or the `CentralNavigationComponent`.
-Subsequently, it will find all the Java Archive (JAR) files in the *application* configuration directory, belonging to the currently started scenario, and add their classes to the class path.
+Subsequently, it will find all the Java Archive (JAR) files in the `application` configuration directory, belonging to the currently started scenario, and add their classes to the class path.
 These JARs contain the application classes.
-Furthermore, the ApplicationAmbassador is registered as a handle for different Eclipse MOSAIC messages in the configuration file *etc/mosaic.xml* in the Eclipse MOSAIC folder.
+Furthermore, the ApplicationAmbassador is registered as a handle for different Eclipse MOSAIC messages in the configuration file `etc/runtime.json` in the Eclipse MOSAIC folder.
 After initialization, the Application Simulator will receive these messages from Eclipse MOSAIC when they appear and perform corresponding actions.

 ### Node Creation